jreisinger/docs/data/notes/sec/detecting-incidents.md

 It's important to identify a breach ASAP.
 According to some studies the mean time is around 200 days.

 * log or event - record of specific thing that happened (e.g. log about an HTTP request)
-* alert - event where the system decides it's worth notifying someone
 * metric - time based number giving info about something (e.g. number of HTTP requests per second)
+* alert - event or metric where the system decides it's worth notifying someone

 Logs are more difficult/costly to store and process.